Inventory

 The car starts, runs, and drives quite well given the early years of performance development in this series of cars.
 Though just a small start-up at the time, the Arnolt-Bristol was a very properly resolved car that would impress even the most seasoned sports car enthusiast once at the wheel.
 Victories at Sebring and other grueling venues were hallmarks of their achievements, much of which is evident in the raw, captivating experience these cars offer.
 Driving manners are surprisingly nimble and light, especially with the engine revved up to higher levels under more spirited driving, with the added plus of overdrive to ease highway driving.
 Fully engaged in the driving experience, it’s easy to see how these cars became darlings of the press as racing victories mounted and interest grew over the beauty and performance combination found in these rare hand-built cars.

-Accompanied by a bounty of authentic spares, period documentation, and important accessories, the list includes a set of side curtains and case, the original set of five five-bolt wheels, seven wheel caps, a spare steering wheel (believed to be the original one for the car), a knock-off mallet, convertible top bows, a vintage set of competition seat belts, spare wiper blades and wiper arms (wipers are not currently fitted on the car), spare engine gaskets, seven spare Arnolt-Bristol molded emblems (one painted), a spare set of headlight trim rings, misc. gauges, a set of tools and tool roll, a workshop manual, Solex carburetor service manual, spares manual, instruction manual, an Arnolt-Bristol brochure, 1964 SCCA specification manual, and other assorted reference materials.
-A handsome set of patinated racing gloves, vintage helmet, and racing goggles are also included.
+Accompanied by a bounty of authentic spares, period documentation, and important accessories, the list includes a set of side curtains and case, the original set of five Bristol factory five-bolt wheels and hubs, seven wheel caps, a spare steering wheel (believed to be the original one for the car), a knock-off mallet, convertible top bows, a vintage set of competition seat belts, spare wiper blades and wiper arms (wipers are not currently fitted on the car), spare engine gaskets, seven spare Arnolt-Bristol molded emblems (one painted), a spare set of headlight trim rings, misc. gauges, a set of tools and tool roll, a workshop manual, Solex carburetor service manual, spares manual, instruction manual, an Arnolt-Bristol brochure, 1964 SCCA specification manual, and other assorted reference materials.
+Also included are Dan Holland’s original patinated racing gloves and vintage helmet along with a pair of vintage racing goggles.

 The above vehicle information is complete and accurate to the best of our knowledge at the time it is posted to this website.
 Corrections or additional information is always appreciated.
 All advertised prices exclude government fees and taxes, any finance charges, any dealer document preparation charge, and any emission testing charge.
 Vehicles are subject to prior sale.
 All advertised to be true but not guaranteed.
 We assume no liability for errors or omissions.